ShreyanshGoyal/rnn_repair/README.md

 Model-based influence analysis for RNN
 ======
 This repository contains our model-based analysis framework for the NIPS submission.
+Documentation contains the report and slides outlining the results.
+The code can be used to reproduce results from the documentation.

 ## Usage
 ### Install